leojkwan/leojkwan.github.io/_posts/2016-4-10-generics-hashable-1.md

 layout: post
 title: 'Learning in playgrounds with generics and hashable Part 1'
 type: post
-permalink: /:categories/:year/learning-in-playgrounds-1
+categories:
 published: true
 status: publish
 tags:
 - ios
+- swift
 ---

-I'll often catch myself asking our lead developer simply technical questions that I can easily google.
-And overtime I do it, I'll get the answer, "Try it out in the console!"
+Recently I've been making a habit to try things out in the node console or XCode playgrounds to better understand a technical concept.

-Of course, these questions need to be small, yet fundamental enough that it would be more worthwhile to see the answer proven with your eyes than the super approved answer on Stack Overflow.
+Of course, these questions need to be small and fundamental enough that it's worth spending the extra time to prove something with your own eyes instead of the simply getting the answer on Stack Overflow.

 <!--more-->

-Initially, it seemed like a bit trivial having to go out and learn it the hard way, but I'm sure any well versed programmer will tell you the same.
+When I first started programming, it seemed so trivial to stop and learn things the 'right' way.
+Mainly, I felt like there were too many things I didn't know to even spend time focusing on ONE concept.
+You might disagree, but I feel where beginners come from when they're inclined to just google the right answer.
+Now that I've done a fair share of googling and blog post reading, and general self-improvement as a computer programmer, I feel more comfortable taking the bits of concepts and experience I've picked up over time to solve problems independently.

-I've been coding heavily in Swift as of late (I really like it) with my current side project, and I noticed how often I'm using functional programming methods in my codebase.
-Instead of looking at map, reduce and filter like a black box, I wanted to figure out exactly how those methods were implemented.
+I've been coding heavily in Swift as of late (I really like it) with my current side project, and I noticed the incremental improvements I've been making as a programmer, such as adding functional paradigms into my swift code, introducing protocol oriented programming in some of my structs and classes, as well as considering time complexity and O-notation in my sort and find methods.

+It's not super complex by any means, but I always value progress over current position, which in part helps me blog unapologetically on mistakes and shortcomings I run into as a programmer.
 <br/>

-### Try it in the console
+#### Try it in the console

-It's really try it in XCode's Playground since we're coding in Swift, but you get the point.
+I wanted to understand generics better, and what better way to achieve that than to solve simple coding problems involving those concepts?
 One question I've run into before during an interview was to **find the repeat count for each word in a string.** At the time, I had just come out of a great summer code called the Flatiron School in NYC.
 I got the question somewhat right but I was more nervous than I hoped to be.
-What better time than now to revisit and conquer old challenges?
+Time to conquer old challenges!

 Of course, I wanted to figure this problem out without googling for the clearest and most compact answer on Stack Overflow.
 Our brains wouldn't be doing much.
 And there's more fun in knowing you <a href="https://youtu.be/0O6A0Ote-fg?t=11">did it your way.</a>